enkidevs/curriculum/security/appsec/intro/owasp.md

 ---
 ## Content

-Much of your practice as a Security Engineer means finding and monitoring lists of common vulnerabilities.
+Much of your practice in working with security means finding and monitoring lists of common vulnerabilities.

 Because it's impossible to do all the research yourself, you'll want to form a habit of checking the headlines and top vulnerability lists.